-Wellness Council Awards Nominations
+Wellness Council Awards

-The Wellness Council has created an award process to recognize Creighton employees that have positively impacted the health and well-being of others or themselves.
+The Wellness Council has created an award process to recognize Creighton employees who have positively impacted the health and well-being of others or themselves.
 There are two categories that will be awarded every February.

 Transformation Award: Recognizes an employee who now leads a healthier lifestyle and has made a significant health transformation as a result of participating in Creighton University’s wellness program.

 Holistic Wellness Award: Recognizes an employee who exemplifies the Jesuit value of cura personalis (care of the whole person) in his or her integrated care of the body, mind and spirit.

 Kelly VanEngen, business service center specialist, will receive the Transformation Award.
 This award recognizes an employee who now leads a healthier lifestyle and has made a significant health transformation as a result of participating in Creighton’s wellness program.

 VanEngen’s wellness journey began in December 2008, when upon seeing a photo of herself, she decided to make a lifestyle change for better mental and physical wellness.
 She credits her Creighton family as an essential part of her success.

 During lunch breaks, she took advantage of the University’s fitness center for extra cardio sessions.
 Since 2008, VanEngen has lost 100 pounds.

 “You may see from my photos that my outside transformation is pretty incredible; however, I like to say that the transformation that I’ve made internally has far outweighed it,” VanEngen says.
 “There is beauty in becoming who you were truly meant to be.
 For me that is self-confident, fearless, powerful and an overcomer.”